agustinroviraquezada/MRI_T1_T2_CycleGAN/README.md

         <img src="https://github.com/agustinroviraquezada/MRI_T1_T2_CycleGAN/blob/main/docs/plot_contour_important_hyperparameters.png" alt="Alt Text" height="600px" width="800px">
       </p>

 Finally, the optimization was triggered 3 times.
 In each run, there were 100 trial consisting of 5 epochs with 150 steps each.
 From the total combination of parameters only those that optimized the objective function beyond a threshold of 0.5 were selected.
 From the selected parameters a weighted average was computed to get the final hyperparameters used in the optimized model.
+The compleate list of hyperparameters can be found [here](https://github.com/agustinroviraquezada/MRI_T1_T2_CycleGAN/blob/main/ListHyperValues.txt)

 3. Optimized Model

+    The optimized model was trained with the hyperparameters found at the fine tuning process describe in the section 2.
+Here is the complete list of hyperparameters used to train this model.

     ```
-      'lr'            : 0.0002
+      'lr'            : 0.0005132
-      'lbc_T1'        : 10
+      'lbc_T1'        : 9.377
-      'lbc_T2'        : 10
+      'lbc_T2'        : 8.834
-      'lbi'           : 0.1
+      'lbi'           : 0.08638
-      'b1'            : 0.5
+      'b1'            : 0.4984
-      'b2'            : 0.999
+      'b2'            : 0.9636
       'batch_size'    : 1
       'im_channel'    : 1
       'n_epochs'      : 9000
       'n_epochs_decay': 9000
       'mode'          : "linear"
       "target_shape"  : 1
-      "resnet_neck"   : 6
+      "resnet_neck"   : 7
-      "features"      : 64
+      "features"      : 56
       "epochs"        : 300
       "steps/epoch"   : 200

     ```

 The optimized model was trained with 10k images.
 However, it counted with a data augmentation that increase the total dataset to 15k.
 Here is a sequence that shows the learning process of the model.

 <table>